Aaron00000/Leegion-Server-Ring-Racers-Addons/README.md

 12/5
 ----

+Characters - Added the Princess Pack characters.

 Maps - Lowered BSOD's lap count to 5 from 10, blacklisted Donburi Skyway.

-Other - Made an amount of horns and added them to the Leegion horn pack.
+Other - Made an amount of horns as well as added more by SuperSanic and added them to the Leegion horn pack.

 11/28